 Zero Trust Architecture - NIST 800-207

 The National Institute of Standards and Technology (NIST) developed the NIST 800-207 framework to guide organizations in implementing Zero Trust Architecture effectively.
+According to NIST 800-700, the components of a Zero Trust architecture are the policy engine, policy enforcement point and policy administrator.

 Policy Engine